Corporate & Professional Pensions Ltd Claims

 Furthermore, it is understood that existing complaints currently lodged at the FOS are potentially going to be moved to the Financial Services Compensation Scheme (“FSCS”).
 The FSCS will then investigate whether there are any claims that meet its qualifying conditions for compensation.

-The FSCS may award compensation because of a SIPP operator’s lack of due diligence on an unsuitable investment.
-We have already been successful in many cases where SIPP operators have overseen high risk pension investments into foreign land investments, property developments, storage units, carbon credits and other high-risk and illiquid investments.
+The FSCS may award compensation because of a SIPP provider’s lack of due diligence on an unsuitable investment.
+We have already been successful in many cases where SIPP providers have overseen high-risk pension investments into foreign land investments, property developments, storage units, carbon credits and other high-risk and illiquid investments.

 Typically, the FSCS will calculate an award of compensation on what is known as a, ‘money in-money out’ approach.
 Broadly speaking, an award is usually equal to the price the investor paid for the investment(s), plus the SIPP fees and charges they paid, less any income they received from the investment(s).